-Even though the healthcare industry is in the midst of wrenching changes, it is still possible to predict with some confidence what the future will look like.
+Even though the U.S. healthcare industry is in the midst of wrenching changes, it is still possible to predict with some confidence what the future will look like.
 To deliver better and more affordable results, care will become far more coordinated and comprehensive.
-It will focus less on individual clinical procedures and more on preventing procedures when possible, and, when they are necessary, focusing on patient wellness before, during, and after those procedures.
+It will focus less on individual clinical procedures and more on preventing procedures.
+When they are necessary, it will focus more on patient wellness before, during, and after those procedures.

 It may sound simple.
 But achieving integrated, comprehensive care is remarkably complicated.
 Making the transition means that all participants — healthcare providers, payors, pharmaceutical companies, device makers, and new market entrants — will need to collaborate in new ways.
 They will have to move away from the entrenched fee-for-service model under which savings on healthcare costs can reduce revenue and profits for many participants.